DhanashreeKamath/ClubWebsite/README.md

 1. yes.
 2. These are the some of reason why server offer multiple different (named) WebSockets to clients
 * Transfer of encrypted and unencrypted data separately
-* Textual and binary data as 2 separate Websockets so that Websockets can take care of the deserialization
+* Textual and binary data as 2 separate Websockets so that Websockets can take care of the deserialization.
+* To keep track of clients and also for authentication purpose so that no two clients can interrupt each other.
 * Server supports multiple different websocket sub-protocols, and the page requires access to more than one.
-The reason we require more than one websocket is because it is limited to a single sub-protocol
+The reason we require more than one websocket is because it is limited to a single sub-protocol.
-* To keep track of clients and also for authentication purpose so that no two clients can interrupt each other.
 The same web server and port may have multiple different websocket services.
 The client can choose per connection depending on the URI path, scheme or sub-protocol.
 * Use cases that which differ in terms of latency requirements.
 This can be in terms of streaming versus low latency use case
 3. Server will have to keep track of client's socket to avoid repeated handshakes with already confirmed clients.
 If we don't track then the same client IP adress may try to connect multiple times but the server can deny the attempt inorder to save itself from Denial-of-Service attacks.
 For example, we can keep table of username or ID numbers along with the corresponding websocket and other data we need to associate with the connection.